 Key-Points

-Note: these are tips on preparing for a peaceful death.
+Note: these are tips on how to prepare for death in a peaceful way.
 If you are feeling suicidal, we urge you to call 800-273-8255 right away.

 1. Update Your Will